Croat79/EmThreat/README.md

 ## Updates

 - Speed boost by revisiting how chunking.py works and moving async calls from lcs.py to emthreat.py.
 (0.55 minutes on 10k URLs to 0.07 minutes!)
+- Graphs are now back by default!
+(Toggles and options coming soon)
+- Cleaned up code, other performance improvements.
+- Base function made to identify common software paths.

 # What we want out of intelligence
 - Domain & Paths